 There are a number of reasons why you shouldn’t and we will cover those in this article as well as provide supporting documentation, images, and data in case you want to dig into the details.

 This is (or WAS) a $30,000 Epilog Legend 36EXT that was used to cut vinyl stickers.
-The chlorine gas created by the lasing process turned into hydrochloric acid and, even with a more than adequate exhaust system, caused irreparable damage to the machine.
+The hydrogen chloride gas created by the lasing process turned into hydrochloric acid and, even with a more than adequate exhaust system, caused irreparable damage to the machine.
 These deadly corrosive fumes were also vented outside into the open air without thought or regard to the possible effects.
 The machine, exhaust ducting, fan, and vent area were all in similar condition.
 It would have been cheaper to buy a $400 vinyl cutter (or even a $2000 graphtec) than to sacrifice a $30,000 laser engraver.

 Although polyvinyl chloride (PVC) can in fact be cut with laser, the thermal process produces hydrochloric acid and toxic fumes.
 For this reason, we advise you not to use laser for cutting PVC in order to prevent corrosion of your laser system and to ensure the safety of the machine operator. – eurolaser